This is a content holder for the one button emergency notification system.

 Course Description – A Course Description is a detailed description of a class.
 Reviewing it will give you a sense of the material the course will cover, as well as some of the learning outcomes.
 Course descriptions for all classes are available in the University Catalog, as well as through the Infobear and DegreeWorks course searches.

 Course Fee – A Course Fee is a fee that must be paid in addition to the standard tuition and fees in order to take certain classes.
 These fees often cover additional materials or infrastructure required to hold a course.
-One is example is the $100 fee required for all fully-online courses.
+One example is the $25 per-credit course fee required for asynchronous online courses.
 If a class has an associated Course Fee, it should be listed in the Infobear course description.

 Course Number – The Course Number is an alphanumeric code consisting of four letters and 3 numbers that differentiates one course from another.
 For example, the course number for Introductory Psychology is PSYC100.
 The Course Number is used for registration purposes, and also listed on course schedules and academic transcripts.